MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 ---
-title: "Import FAQs to Viva Engage communities with Answers Intelligent Importer"
+title: "Import files to generate questions and answers in Viva Engage communities"
 description: "Repurpose your organization's FAQ by importing them as question/answer pairs in Viva Engage." ms.reviewer: ethli ms.author: v-bvrana